gsinclair/school_record/doc/brainstorm.md

 SR::Report::Homework.
 This class would take the arguments given, check they're valid, use the SR::Homework class to get the necessary data, then format a report.

+Some kind of controller may be necessary.
+This program has a detailed model, with classes to represent domain objects, backed by a rudimentary filesystem database.
+Changes to that model need to be controlled.
+Perhaps SR::Controller can handle that.
+Or do I need a different controller for each part of the model?

+To think that through, consider what the app does when run.

+    sr note 7 Jess "Homework incomplete"

+* App.new.run(["note", "7", "Jess", "Homework incomplete"])
+* Command::Note.new(["7", "Jess", "Homework incomplete"])
+    * Uses ClassList to resolve the name and produce a 'Student' object
+    * Report error to user if resolution impossible.
+* note = Note.new(student, "Homework incomplete")
+    * This is the model.
+We create a new note.
+How does it get persisted?
+* NoteController.instance.save(note, date)
+    * Something like that?
+    * Actually, I think Command::Note functions as the controller.
+* Database.save\_note(note, date)
+    * That's probably better.
+Or an instance: @database.save\_note(note, date)

+Also need to think about how to handle all the text resulting from an editing
+session: `sr -e yesterday`.

 ## Some thoughts on configuration